 - assessment and consultation for children [and adults] before heart surgery and non-surgical cardiac procedures

-- coordination of care for patients who need multiple procedures
+- coordination of care especially for patients requiring multiple procedures

-- sedation or anesthesia (as needed) for imaging tests, cardiac catheterization, cardiac and non-cardiac surgery, and other procedures
+- anesthesia and/or sedation for imaging tests, cardiac catheterization, cardiac and non-cardiac surgery and other procedures

-- development and continuous refinement of strategies, equipment, drugs and techniques to maintain organ function and optimize the outcomes of these procedures
+- development and continuous refinement of strategies, equipment, drugs and techniques for ensuring patients' safety and good health before, during and after a procedure

 Training tomorrow's specialists

 We are one of the major training centers for cardiac anesthesiologists who wish to specialize in the care of children with heart disease.